UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Software_Guides/ANSYS.md

 ### Example multi-node MPI ANSYS/CFX jobscript

 Here is an example runscript for running cfx5solve on more than one node (using MPI) on a given .def file.

 ```
 #!/bin/bash -l

-# ANSYS 19.1: Batch script to run cfx5solve on the StaticMixer.def example
+# ANSYS 2021.R2: Batch script to run cfx5solve on the StaticMixer.def example
-# file, distributed parallel (36 cores).
+# file, distributed parallel (80 cores).

+# Using ANSYS 2021 licence manager running on UCL central licence server.

+# 1. Force bash as the executing shell.
+#$ -S /bin/bash

-# Request one hour of wallclock time (format hours:minutes:seconds).
+# 2. Request one hour of wallclock time (format hours:minutes:seconds).
-#$ -l h_rt=1:00:0
+#$ -l h_rt=0:60:0

-# Request 2 gigabyte of RAM per core.
+# 3. Request 2 gigabyte of RAM per core.
 #$ -l mem=2G

-# Set the name of the job.
+# 4. Set the name of the job.
-#$ -N StaticMixer_P_dist_36
+#$ -N StaticMixer_P_dist_80_NLC

-# Select the MPI parallel environment and 36 processors.
+# 5. Select the MPI parallel environment and 80 processors.
-#$ -pe mpi 36
+#$ -pe mpi 80

-# Request ANSYS licences
+# 6. Request ANSYS licences $ not inserted so currently inactive.
+Job will queue until
-# Dec 2021: comment out this check as not currently working
+# suficient licenses are available when active.
-###$ -ac app=cfx
+# -ac app=cfx

-# Set the working directory to somewhere in your scratch space.
+# 7. Set the working directory to somewhere in your scratch space.
 In this
-# case the subdirectory cfxtests-19.1
+# case the subdirectory cfxtests-18.0
-#$ -wd /home/<your_UCL_userid>/Scratch/cfxtests-19.1
+#$ -wd /home/<your_UCL_id>/Scratch/cfxtests-2021.R2

-# Load the ANSYS module to set up your environment
+# 8. Load the ANSYS module to set up your environment

-module load ansys/19.1
+module load ansys/2021.r2

-# Copy the .def file into the working (current) directory
+# 9. Copy the .def file into the working (current) directory

-cp /home/<your_UCL_userid>/cfx_examples/StaticMixer.def .
+cp /home/<your_UCL_id>/Software/ANSYS/cfx_examples/StaticMixer.def .

-# SGE puts the machine file in $TMPDIR/machines.
+# 10. SGE puts the machine file in $TMPDIR/machines.
 Use this to generate the
 # string CFX_NODES needed by cfx5solve

-export CFX_NODES=$(cfxnodes $TMPDIR/machines)
+export CFX_NODES=`cfxnodes $TMPDIR/machines`

-# Run cfx5solve - Note: -max-elapsed-time needs to be set to the same
+# 11. Run cfx5solve - Note: -max-elapsed-time needs to be set to the same
 # time as defined by 2 above.

+# Run with default MPI.
 cfx5solve -max-elapsed-time "60 [min]" -def StaticMixer.def -par-dist $CFX_NODES

 ```

 Please copy if you wish and edit it to suit your jobs.
 You will